tiamygarden/npm-modal-package/README.md

 | `footer`  | `ReactNode`   | The content to display in the footer of the modal. |

 ## Methods
-The react-custom-modal component also exposes two imperative methods via the ref prop:
+The vite-react-mymodal component also exposes two imperative methods via the ref prop:

 1. `open`: Opens the modal.
 2. `close`: Closes the modal.